Contacting the Franklin County Jury Personnel:

 How can I reach the Franklin County Jury Coordinator?

 The Jury Coordinator is available Monday through Friday 8:30 a.m until 4:30 p.m. and can be reached at (717) 261-3848.
-The Jury office is closed on all legal holidays.

 Where do I find parking?